AfzalHaq61/laravel-api-master-class-artisan-courses/README.md

 Route::middleware('auth:sanctum')->post('/logout', [AuthController::class, 'logout']);

 # we can also make global env variables in env so we can use it all over project
-# and one way is just select all the token an option will appear on which create new env variable make a name BAREAR and make it global.
+# and one way is just hold the token an option will appear on which create new env variable make a name BAREAR and make it global.

 return $this->ok(
     'Authenticated',